Koki Ikeda

 Koki Ikeda (池田 向希, Ikeda Kōki) is a Japanese racewalking athlete.
-He is a graduate of Toyo University.
+He studied at Toyo University.

 Ikeda won a bronze medal in 20 kilometres race walk at the 2019 Asian Race Walking Championships in Nomi.
 He represented Japan at the 2019 World Athletics Championships, competing in 20 kilometres walk.
 He won a silver medal at 2020 Summer Olympics and the 2022 World Athletics Championships in the same event.

+In February 2025, Ikeda was banned for anti-doping violations for four years from November 2024 with results from June 2023 disqualified.
+His blood samples showed abnormalities alleged to indicate tampering.